Jermain Jackman: Politics and activism

 Jackman stated that in the future, he would like to be the first singing Prime Minister of the United Kingdom.
 In March 2016, he said he was spotted by Labour leader Jeremy Corbyn at a school talent show in 2006 and became inspired to work for him and become an MP.
-In June 2017, Jackman supported a Labour Party rally prior to the 2017 UK general election.
+In June 2017, Jackman supported a Labour Party rally prior to the 2017 general election.

 Jackman chaired the Islington Fair Futures Commission from 2017 to 2018, and has chaired the Hackney Young Futures Commission since 2019.
 He has also been a Youth Advisor for the NCS Trust since 2019.
 He founded the 1987 Caucus in April 2020, an organisation for young black men in Labour, and is a member of Socialists of Colour.

 In February 2020, Jackman announced his bid to replace the retiring Keith Vaz as BAME Representative on the Labour Party NEC.
 When results for the by-election were released in April of that year, he finished third with 10.66 percent of the vote.
 In July 2020 he announced another run for the NEC, initially with the aim of being elected as Youth Representative before switching his campaign to Constituency Labour Party (CLP) Representative.
 His bid was endorsed by Open Labour.
 He was narrowly unsuccessful in securing one of the nine CLP seats when results were announced in November, finishing eleventh in the ballot.